Ultimate Yakima Real Estate Investing Guide for 2026

 Property Taxes

-Many borrowers pay property taxes through mortgage lenders in monthly portions along with their mortgage loan payments.
-By the time the property taxes are payable, there needs to be enough funds being held to handle them.
-The mortgage lender will need to take over if the mortgage payments stop or the lender risks tax liens on the property.
-Property tax liens go ahead of any other liens.
+Typically, mortgage lenders receive the property taxes from the customer each month.
+When the property taxes are payable, there needs to be adequate payments being held to handle them.
+The lender will have to compensate if the house payments cease or the lender risks tax liens on the property.
+If taxes are delinquent, the government's lien supersedes any other liens to the head of the line and is paid first.

 Real Estate Market Strength